5 held so far in Delhi's Pragati Maidan Tunnel loot case

-The Delhi Police have so far apprehended five men who were allegedly involved in robbing a delivery agent and one of his associates of Rs 2 lakh at gunpoint inside the Pragati Maidan tunnel, reported news agency ANI.
+Five people have been arrested in connection with the gunpoint robbery of a delivery agent and his associates inside the Pragati Maidan tunnel, police said on Tuesday.

-The delivery agent of Omiya Enterprises, Chandni Chowk and his associate were robbed of Rs 2 lakh when they were going towards Gurugram in a taxi to deliver the money, the police said on Monday.
+CCTV footage received by the Delhi Police showed four motorcycle-borne men intercepting a car and looting about Rs 2 lakh from the delivery agent of Omiya Enterprises, Chandni Chowk, and his associate.
+The incident happened when they were going towards Gurugram in a taxi to deliver the money.

+The 22-second video shows the four men following the taxi on two motorcycles and intercepting it inside the tunnel as other vehicles passed by.

 Also Read — Watch: Delivery agent robbed of Rs 2 lakh in Delhi's Pragati Maidan

-"We have scanned the footage obtained from more than 350 CCTV cameras installed along the route towards the Pragati Maidan tunnel and the way ahead to ascertain the route taken by the assailants after carrying out the robbery.
-Though CCTV cameras captured the incident clearly, we could not see the faces of the motorcycle-borne robbers as they were wearing helmets," a senior police officer told PTI.

-A 22-second video of the incident received by the police shows that the four men were following the taxi on two motorcycles and intercepted it inside the tunnel as other vehicles passed by.

-As the taxi stopped, the two men riding pillion got off the motorcycles.
-While one of them went towards the driver's seat, the other went towards the rear door of the car, both apparently whipping out their pistols.
+As the taxi stopped, the two men, wearing helmets, got off the motorcycles.
+One of them went towards the driver's side and the other to the rear door on the other side and whipped out their pistols.
 All four were wearing helmets.

-The footage then showed that the car gates opened and the man at the rear door was handed over a black handbag, apparently containing the money.
-The two men then quickly hopped onto the waiting motorcycles and fled with their accomplices.

-Officials said the incident was caught in one of the CCTV cameras installed inside the 1.5-km tunnel that connects New Delhi with Sarai Kale Khan and Noida.

 Deccan Herald News now on Telegram - Click here to subscribe